rlingineni/Xamarin.Forms_Authentication/README.md

+# NOTICE: This is DEPRECATED.

+Use this implementation instead (Easy Forms Auth)[https://github.com/rlingineni/EasyFormsAuth].
+There is also a nice tutorial here on how it works [https://www.codementor.io/ravitejalingineni/oauth-explained-with-xamarin-forms-q2zomkhda].

 ## Xamarin.Forms Login Authentication Sample
 This is a login sample which uses Xamarin.Auth and implements custom renderers to create a login page.
 Code is fairly straight forward.
 You are welcome to use the code as a starting point for your project.
 In each of the customRenderers